-It concluded that the fund range covers the majority of asset classes, and that the costs and charges borne by Members in those funds that remain open to switches in represent good value for Members.
+It concluded that the fund range covers the majority of asset classes, and that the costs and charges borne by Members for the funds that remain open to switches represent good value for Members.

-However, the review did conclude that there is a lack of exposure to some equity regions within the Standard Life and Scottish Widows fund ranges and some duplication within the Scottish Widows funds.
-The review also concluded that the Standard Life GARS fund had been down-graded and, after taking appropriate advice, the Trustee decided to remove this fund from the fund range (noting that no Members were invested in the fund).
+However, the review did conclude that there is a lack of exposure to some equity regions within the Standard Life and Scottish Widows fund ranges, and some duplication within the Scottish Widows funds.
+The review also concluded that the Standard Life GARS Fund had been downgraded and, after taking appropriate advice, the Trustee decided to remove this Fund from the fund range (noting that no Members were invested in the fund).